PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM2.8_CDM2.9_diff.md

 ***
 ## NEW in PEDSnet CDM2.9 -- Optional

 #### The following fields and conventions have been included as optional mappings and columns for v2.9 as a result of changes required by PCORNet V4.0.
 Please do not feel obligated to make these changes.
 They are optional for v2.9.
-We anticipate that these will be required values for v3.0.
+We anticipate that these will be required values for PEDSnet v3.0.

 #### Condition Occurrence
 1. Present on Admission Column